Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Learning Deep Parameterized Skills

 \subsection{Task Parameterization}

 As proposed by \citet{dasilvaskills}, a parameterized skill is a multi-task policy that maps input task parameters to end-effector controls.
 We learn the mapping $T \rightarrow \theta_{\mathcal{S}}$ where $T$ is the set of task parameters and $\theta_{\mathcal{S}}$ is the multi-task policy parameters for the family of skills $\mathcal{S}$.
 We define $\tau^{(s)} \in T$ as the vector of task parameters injected into our policy for skill $s\in\mathcal{S}$.
-We chose our $\tau$ to be the parameters that described the goal for our tasks.
+In our particular tasks, $\tau$ describes information directly related to the goal, and we henceforth refer to it as the goal parameter, though it does not need to be a goal in general.